Home » How To Get a Hermit Crab To Come Out of Its Shell Without Killing It

 Stress and Anxiety

-• Unsanitary living conditions
+• Unsanitary living conditions.

-• Bullying and aggression from conspecifics
+• Bullying and aggression.

-• Unsuitable humidity
+• Wrong humidity level.

-• Boredom
+• Boredom.

 Fear of Losing Shell

 Not all shell competition is aggressive.
 As per Proceedings of the Royal Society of London, sometimes it can take the form of shell rapping.
-Shell rapping involves one hermit crab colliding with increasing force against the shell of another, which is a challenge for the shell.

-It’ll emerge if the resident hermit crab wants to accept the challenge.
-Conflict will follow, although it rarely turns to outright aggression.
 If the occupant doesn’t want to risk losing its shell, it’ll stay inside.
 The hermit crab may also vibrate to warn the challenger off.

 Hermit crabs are reluctant to leave their shells because exposure risks shell loss.